matthiasn/talk-transcripts/Hickey_Rich/EffectivePrograms-mostly-text.md

 what we are protecting against, but we can prove now that they are still strings over there.

 The constructs are open.
-We much prefer runtime polymorphism either by multi-methods or protocols to switch statements, pattern matching, and things like that.
+We much prefer runtime polymorphism, either by multi-methods or protocols, to switch statements, pattern matching, and things like that.

 The maps are open.
 They are need-to-know.
 What do we do in Clojure